 We’ve discussed the importance of email as part of CRM automation throughout this post; it’s certainly a feature you’ll want in your software.

-From welcome emails to abandoned cart reminder emails and email drip campaigns, email marketing automation will help in every way to nurture your audience.
+From welcome emails to abandoned cart reminder emails and email drip campaigns, an email marketing automation tool will help in every way to nurture your audience.

 Has your small business ever gotten so busy that you forget to send an invoice for payment?